Introduction to Rainwater Harvesting

 UK building regulations have been encouraging new build properties to include some form of rainwater harvesting as part of their energy efficiency measures.
-Many commercial properties have have opted for this type of system to get the building coding required.
+Many commercial properties have opted for this type of system to get the building coding required.

 Water harvesting involves relatively simple technology that can be used by both domestic and commercial properties to make a difference.

 Probably the simplest form of rainwater harvesting is the water butt that can now be found in many gardens across the UK.
-They are large plastic containers for collecting water from one drain pipe or through natural rainfall, and are mainly kept for use in the garden to water plants.
-It will cost you around £50 for a good quality butt that will last a long while and knock something off your metered water bill in the process.
+They are large plastic containers for collecting water from one drain pipe or through natural rainfall and are mainly kept for use in the garden to water plants.
+It will cost you around £50 for a good quality but that will last a long while and knock something off your metered water bill in the process.

-If you have a decent sized garden then a butt can help you reduce your water consumption from the mains.
-They can also be paired with something like a Rainsaucer, essentially an upside down umbrella that can collect rainwater more efficiently and cleanly than a gutter.
+If you have a decent-sized garden then a butt can help you reduce your water consumption from the mains.
+They can also be paired with something like a Rainsaucer, essentially an upside-down umbrella that can collect rainwater more efficiently and cleanly than a gutter.

 Domestic Rainwater Harvesting

-If you want to go a step further, and reduce your reliance on the mains, then a more complex rainwater harvesting system can be installed to provide for daily living requirements such as washing clothes and flushing the toilet.
+If you want to go a step further and reduce your reliance on the mains, then a more complex rainwater harvesting system can be installed to provide for daily living requirements such as washing clothes and flushing the toilet.
 There are two main systems you can choose to do this:

 These are normally positioned at the top of the building and use the power of gravity to propel the water to different parts of the house.
 They do not need any other power source such as electricity.
 Water is collected off the roof when it rains and fed directly into the filter system of the tank.

 The tank in this instance can be at ground level, or even under the ground, and a pump is then used to distribute the water around the house.
-You can also opt for a combined pump and gravity system that moves the water to the top of the house to another tank where it can be stored before being distributed through the pipes.
+You can also opt for a combined pump and gravity system that moves the water from the top of the house to another tank where it can be stored before being distributed through the pipes.

 It’s generally accepted that in domestic situations pump feed systems are usually the more efficient because of the small distance that the water has to travel, despite the fact that they need some amount of electricity to run them.
-Both systems work the essentially the same way in that they collect water from the roof via the guttering, it passes through a series of filters, and is then stored in a large tank ready for distribution.
+Both systems work essentially the same way in that they collect water from the roof via the guttering, it passes through a series of filters, and is then stored in a large tank ready for distribution.

 There are two reasons for undertaking a project such as installing a rainwater harvesting system and that is to reduce your dependence on the mains supply and help cut down the amount of your water bill if you are on a meter.
 Find out more about whether installing rainwater harvesting is worth it here.